EternityForest/iot_devices/README.md

 It also aims to include a library of commonly used devices.

+It can be installed with "pip3 install iot_devices".

+The Network Video Recorder device can be installed with "pip3 install NVRChannel".

 ## The tui-dash.py app

-Code quality may not be the best here, it's just a demo/testing platform.
-You will need the urwid TUI library to run this.

-To use it, edit the tui-dash.conf file and run tui-dash.py  You'll get a nice text UI with all the devices.
+To use it, edit the tui-dash.conf file and run the tui-dash command after installing the app.
+You'll get a nice text UI with all the devices in your file.

+You can either put the file in ~/.config/tui-dash/tui-dash.conf, or pass the filename as the first argument.

 Each section represents a device that will be added.
 For example, here is the configuration to access YoLink's home automation devices via the TUI.

 Only one device is needed here, the top level service, all other devices are autodiscovered, but you  can add extra configuration on a per-device basis.
-The YoLink device requires paho-mqtt to function.

 ```ini
 [YoLinkService]